MieszkoGulinski/kulki-text-mode/README.md

 1. In the emulator console, look up the running processes by using a command `/d a,l`.
 2. If the FTP server is not running, start it by using a command `/s ftpd`.
 The FTP server will be listening on port 2121.
 (Note that the command given in the TK4- video tutorial, `/start ftpd,srvport=2100`, does not work).
 3. Connect to the FTP server listening on port 2121.
 Provide the login and password for the MVS user just like during logging in to the system.
-The default user name is `herc01` and the default password is `CUL8TR`.
+The default user name is `herc01` and the default password is `cul8tr` (in MVS, password checking is case-insensitive).
 4. Open the directory with BREXX samples.
 The directory name should look like `BREXX.V2R5M3.SAMPLES`.
 Find the correct name among the existing directories.
 5. **Set the transfer mode to ASCII, not binary**.
 This is because MVS internally uses different character encoding (EBCDIC) than modern PCs (Unicode, being a superset of ASCII).
 Transferring files in ASCII mode enables automatic translation of the encoding, while the binary mode prevents the automatic conversion.
 Usually you want to disable any type of automatic encoding conversion, because modern systems typically use Unicode, but in the case of uploading text files to MVS (and possibly historical systems) automatic conversion is required.
 6. Upload the `kulki` file to the BREXX samples directory.
 Note that the file **doesn't** have filename extension - this is because uploading a file to MVS doesn't work when the file has an extension added.
 7. You can verify that the file is uploaded successfully.
 A file named `KULKI` should be visible among the files in the samples directory.
-8. If you haven't done it yet, connect to the emulator using a 3270 terminal emulator (such as x3270 on Linux).
+8. Connect to the emulator using a 3270 terminal emulator (such as x3270 on Linux).
 Log into the system - the default user name and default password is the same as in step 3.
 9. Either in the OS command line (opened by closing the main system menu), or in the command input appliction (option 6 in the main system menu on TK5), run the command `rx BREXX.V2R5M3.SAMPLES(KULKI)`.

 Note that the dataset name may include some other value than `V2R5M3` - for example, [in this tutorial](https://www.youtube.com/watch?v=JzIyFzF6y9Q), the used TK5 instance uses `V2R5M2`.
 You need to figure out the correct string yourself, for example using dataset search feature (option 3.4 in the TK5 main system menu), or by listing existing directory names after opening the FTP client.